Weburz/terox/docs/src/content/docs/introduction.md

 title: Introducing RepoForge
 ---

-Scaffold software development projects with ease and efficiency while maintaining reproducibility!
-With RepoForge you no longer have to worry about copying boilerplate source code from your previous projects to a new one.
-Let RepoForge handle creating the boilerplate source code for you while you focus on the actual implementation of your project idea!
+RepoForge allows its users to use pre-defined templates to build their next projects without writing boilerplate code from scratch repeatedly.

+Besides, creating boilerplate code for its users to develop projects, it also allows room for automation like invoking scripts before/after generating the boilerplate.

+With RepoForge, you can create templates of your boilerplate code once and allow it to reproduce them whenever you want it again in the future for your projects.
+No longer do you have to waste time and effort to setup a fresh new repository from scratch and copy boilerplate code/content from one repository to another.
+Let RepoForge reproduce the environment for you while you sip a cup of coffee (or tea).

 ## Getting Started